niolabs/python-xbee/README.rst

 and run ‘make html’.
 The documentation can then be opened in any modern web browser at docs/build/html/index.html.

-For more information about building or modifying this project’s documentation, see the documentation for the Sphinx project.
+For more information about building or modifying this project's documentation, see the documentation for the Sphinx project.

 Dependencies